-What does the standard BS7430 cover?
+What do the standard BS7430 cover?

-BS7430 covers earthing system design parameters for structures, electrical equipment and systems.
+BS 7430 covers earthing system design parameters for structures, electrical equipment and systems.

 It also defines selection parameters for the earthing arrangements and makes clear the need for careful consideration of various site conditions such as soil composition and resistivity.
 Earthing is generally provided for reasons of safety as it protects people from the risk of electric shock.

-How has the standard been amended?
+How has the EN BS 7430 standard been amended?